in28minutes/in28minutes.github.io/_blog/articles/2017-01-30-spring-boot-integration-testing.md

 - Import the project into Eclipse.
 - If you want to understand all the files that are part of this project, you can go here.

-## Implementing Business Service for your Application
+## Adding Business Services to Your Application

 All applications need data.
 Instead of talking to a real database, we will use an `ArrayList` - kind of an in-memory data store.

-A student can take multiple courses.
-A course has an id, name, description and a list of steps you need to complete to finish the course.
-A student has an id, name, description and a list of courses he/she is currently registered for.
-We have StudentService exposing methods to
+A student may enrol in many courses.
+A course contains an id, a name, a description, and a set of actions that must be completed in order to complete the course.
+A student has an id, a name, a description, and a list of courses for which he or she is presently registered.
+StudentService is exposing methods to us.

 - `public List<Student> retrieveAllStudents()` - Retrieve details for all students
 - `public Student retrieveStudent(String studentId)` - Retrieve a specific student details